BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Testing

+## Done

+- [ ] B10 - BookingImpl - Error for booking on same day not raised. #bug #phase-1 <br><br>Logic for same day and same year is not correct.
+CAN MAKE BOOKINGS WHICH SPAN MULTIPLE DAYS!
+- [ ] B9 - BookingImpl - booking overlaps other booking error too general #bug #phase-1 <br><br>Cannot complete booking as the room is already booked within this time.
+Something like this.
 - [ ] B8 - BookingImpl - open and closing time booking error is too general #bug #phase-1 <br><br>When making a booking which is before opening time or after closing time, the error is too general.
 "Cannot make a booking with invalid time"".
 Error should be along the lines of "Booking time is before opening time or after closing time."<br><br>Maybe also add information regarding when the opening and closing time is for what ever day?
 - [ ] B7 - BookingImpl - validations not working #bug #phase-1 <br><br>Can enter null values for booking request as null validation<br><br>room can be null also wqhen making request.
-- [ ] B12 - BookingImpl - Request Param and REquest body is handling LocalDateTime with different formats.
-Booking schedule. #bug #phase-1
-- [ ] B10 - BookingImpl - Error for booking on same day not raised. #bug #phase-1 <br><br>Logic for same day and same year is not correct.
-CAN MAKE BOOKINGS WHICH SPAN MULTIPLE DAYS!
-- [ ] B9 - BookingImpl - booking overlaps other booking error too general #bug #phase-1 <br><br>Cannot complete booking as the room is already booked within this time.
-Something like this.

-## Done

 - [ ] B6 - BookingImpl - incorrect room/class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type/Room, there is a general bad request instead of feedback.
 - [ ] B5 - DanceClassImpl - incorrect class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type, there is a general bad request instead of feedback.
 - [ ] B4 - DanceClassImpl - Price should all be 0 or should all be a value. #bug #phase-1<br><br>No null price values should be allowed. (change all tests)<br>all values should either be 0 or more than 0.<br><br>- [x] validation to not allow null values<br>- [x] validation which does not allow negative values<br>- [x] validation which does not allow more than 3 digits and 2 decimals -> can be changed in the future.<br>- [x] validate all values are more than 0 or all valuea re 0.